 According to the Commission, among their goals are “preparing the Commission’s implementation procedure, determining the Commission’s work priorities, drafting a joint plan with non-governmental organizations in the field of human rights to outline the mechanism for protecting human rights defenders, obtaining the opinions of domestic and foreign human rights advocates and funders, as well as addressing the recommendations, plans and complaints of human rights defenders.

-The Secretariat of the “Joint Commission for the Protection of Human Rights Defenders” is the onus of the Independent Human Rights Commission
+The Secretariat of the “Joint Commission for the Protection of Human Rights Defenders” is responsible for the Independent Human Rights Commission.